 For Service Providers

-Many of the same systems that benefit other building users also create value for service providers.
+Many of the leading PropTech trends and systems that benefit other building users also create value for service providers.
 When real-time data can feed into user-friendly work assistant apps, service providers are able to capture significant benefits:

 - First, service providers benefit from streamlined work processes.
 Visualizing work orders on floorplans, outlining step-by-step instructions for each space with helpful images or videos, and providing more detail on maintenance tickets allows service providers to direct staff to areas where they are most needed and ensure a high standard of delivery at the same time.

 - Second, data collected over time can help move service providers away from reactive maintenance towards condition-based or even predictive maintenance.
 Sensor data coupled with machine learning algorithms can help identify objects at risk of breakdown and direct maintenance towards those assets during off-hours, ensuring greater uptime and a better user experience.

 Overall, the value proposition of Proptech has been significant for all user types and has grown as the market continues to produce better and cheaper sensors as well as more powerful software solutions.
 We are entering a phase in the market where the benefits of late adoption are confronting the need to start capturing the data that can train machine learning algorithms and the need to develop the in-house IoT and data science capabilities to make the best use of these technologies.

 However, given the tremendous dislocations in rental markets, consumer spending, and supply chains, many businesses are reluctant to make new investments in Proptech – especially if they are being forced into making layoffs, pay cuts, or furloughs.
 Nevertheless, the case for these investments is stronger than ever.
 And history proves time and again that companies that invest during tough times come out stronger.